StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Use the StackState CLI

-For details on how to work with the StackState CLI, see the [CLI reference guide](../../develop/reference/cli_reference.md) or refer to the help provided in the CLI.
+For details on how to work with the StackState CLI, refer to the help provided in the CLI.

 ```text
 sts --help